American Wrestling Association: Decline and closure (1986–1991)

+Reunion events (1994–1995)

+After a four year absence, Verne Gagne returned to promoting the American Wrestling Association on January 22, 1994 in Red Wing, Minnesota.
+The card, which drew 700 attendees saw AWA regulars such as Baron Von Raschke, Jim Brunzell, and Larry Zbyszko.
+Gagne promoted three more AWA events in Red Wing that year, and a final event on January 22, 1995 that saw Zbyszko defeat Wahoo McDaniel.

+In an interview during the late 1990s with Minneapolis-St. Paul television station KARE, Gagne spoke of the devoted fan base in Minnesota and joked about how he may promote again some day, but nothing ever materialized.

 Purchase by World Wrestling Entertainment (2003)

-In 2003, World Wrestling Entertainment purchased the assets of the AWA from the Gagnes.
-All footage of the AWA is owned by WWE.
+In 2003, World Wrestling Entertainment purchased the assets of the AWA from the Gagnes, with its programming and archives being added to the company's library.

 WWE released The Spectacular Legacy of the AWA on November 21, 2006.
 The DVD includes a documentary on the amateur and professional career of Verne Gagne, the rise and fall of the AWA over its 30-year history, along with numerous interviews and features with Gagne, Hulk Hogan, Jim Brunzell, Michael Hayes, Baron von Raschke, Greg Gagne, Eric Bischoff, Bobby Heenan, Gene Okerlund and Nick Bockwinkel.

 International working agreements

 Abroad, the AWA had working agreements with Japanese promotions International Wrestling Enterprise (1969 to 1980), then All Japan Pro Wrestling (1980 to 1988, although the relationship was strained in 1986 by the AWA Title debacle surrounding Stan Hansen), and, near the end, New Japan Pro-Wrestling.

 On June 29, 1986, in Denver, Colorado, Hansen refused to lose the AWA World Title to Bockwinkel prior to a tour of Japan and left with the championship belt.
 Hansen argued that he was booked as AWA Champion in Japan and was therefore fulfilling his commitment.
 Gagne disagreed and awarded the AWA Championship to Bockwinkel, using one of the tag team title belts on a temporary basis.
 Gagne threatened legal action if Hansen continued to keep the belt and it was returned to the AWA as a result (although according to Bockwinkel on The Spectacular Legacy of the AWA, Hansen had run over the belt with his truck before returning it).

 The AWA also had a brief relationship with the European promotion Catch Wrestling Association, through which its promoter, wrestler Otto Wanz, was given a brief AWA World Title reign in 1982.